sevcsik/sevdev.hu/posts/2016-09-19-vertical-alignment-without-flexbox.md

 the content.
 And it's counter-intuitive as well: negative margins just don't make sense.

 We do have something though that looks like exactly what we need.
-It's called `vertical-align: middle`.
-Probably the first disappointment in every web developers life.
+It's called `vertical-align: middle`, the first disappointment in every web developers life.
 It seems to be the obvious solution - but it just doesn't work.

 The reason is that `vertical-align` is for text formatting.
 It doesn't set the alignment